WellyZhang/MatPencil/README.md

-# MatPencil
-A Matlab Implementation of Pencil Drawing

 # Introduction

 This Matlab function implements the algorithm proposed by Cewu Lu et al in [1], which generates the grayscale and colorful pencil sketches of an image.
 You're highly encourage to play with the parameters in the function, as demonstrated in the demo.m.